 This ca. 1912-1914 photo is courtesy of Ken Heleba.
 This school is known as the Chippenhook Schoolhouse.

 This undated photo (below) was included as part of an unsuccessful 1981 attempt at getting the structure placed on the National Historic Register.
 The condition of the structure is noticeably better than the 1912-1914 photo.
 Notice that there was one less window.
+The girl in the back 3rd from the left is Alice Keyes (1893 - 1975).

 The photo below is from the mid-1970's when the school was converted into a residence.
 It had functioned as a school from 1808 until 1970.
 A fire in 1973 destroyed the original rear portion of the structure.
 The conversion to a residence included adding the new section in the rear shown in the photo.
 That addition was removed when the school was relocated from across the Chippenhook Ballfield to its present location in 1978.
 A new rear ell was added after the relocation.